 Apart from the three main seasons of summer, winter and monsoon, there were two more minor seasons which overlapped with the other three.

 Spring came in before summer and it was still rainy, especially in Northern Greece which became green and leafy with temperatures around 60 Fahrenheit or 10- 20 degrees Celsius.

 Autumn was squeezed between winter and summer when storms were common and temperatures of about 70 Fahrenheit or 10-25 degrees Celsius.

 In Northern Greece, near Thermopylae, it would rain heavily in spring and the entire surrounding region would turn a lush green.
 The temperature would range between 10-20 degree Celsius.
 Northern parts of Greece would sometimes have snowfall during monsoon.

 Snowfalls were much more regular after October when the winters would set in.
 Northern Greece would get really cold and you would need a lot of layers to feel warm.
 Temperatures would easily drop down below 10 degree Celsius.
 Summer months used to be hot with temperatures easily going above 30 degree Celsius.

-Southern Greece i.e. parts near Sparta have different temperatures.
+Southern Greece i.e. parts around the Peloponnese near Sparta have different temperatures.
 Summers in the Southern parts are much hotter and dryer.
 Northern Greece would sometimes have to face thunderstorms in summer.